freedomofpress/securedrop-protocol/README.md

 for i in $(seq 0 9); do python3 journalist.py -j $i -a upload_keys; done;
 ```

-You can also generate call/caller graphs by running `make docs`.
+Call/caller charts can be generated with `make docs`.

 ### Source
 #### Help